Whoops! That’s not what I wanted to do there!

 If you can keep track of 1000 states, my respects!
 I think I would get confused and frustrated.

 Taking a Step Back in Photoshop

-One of the blessings of digital art is the ability to undo.
+One of the blessings of digital art is the ability to undo or redo.
 Artists working with a physical medium have limited ability to undo their actions.
 Most of the time they just have to work with their mistakes.